puppetlabs/puppetlabs-inifile/README.md

 See [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-inifile/blob/main/REFERENCE.md)

 <a id="limitations"></a>

 ## Limitations

+### Supported operating systems

 For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-inifile/blob/main/metadata.json)

+### create_ini_settings

+When using inifile::create_ini_settings it’s worth noting that namespace tags will not be applied to the resource.
+If you need these namespace tags we advise using the standard ini_setting resource.

+For more information about resource tags, please see [this article](https://puppet.com/docs/puppet/7/lang_tags.html#lang_tags-assigning-tags-to-resources).

 <a id="development"></a>
 ## Development